-The major book in the Writings section is the book of Psalms.
-What can we learn from this book of Hebrew poetry and songs?
-What are its major themes?
+The major book in the Writings section of the Bible is the book of Psalms.
+What is the book of Psalms about?
+Why should we study the book of Psalms?

 Do you have a favorite part of the Bible?
 Many people do.
 Many surveys have been done where this question has been asked of church-going Christians, and the answers are generally the same.
 In the New Testament, the four Gospels are consistently listed as the most popular.
 In the Old Testament, the book of Psalms is the clear winner.

-In fact, if there is only one chapter in the Bible that most people have actually memorized, it would most likely be a Psalm, and it would probably be the 23rd Psalm.
+In fact, if there were only one chapter in the Bible that most people had actually memorized, it would most likely be a psalm, and it would probably be the 23rd Psalm.

 It can be helpful to have some background information about the entire book.
 Even if we have been reading the Psalms for many years, would we be able to answer questions such as: